 Procore's open Application Programming Interface (API) provides the underlying framework for developing applications and custom integrations between Procore and other software tools and technologies.
-You can expand the functionality of your Procore account by leveraging existing integrations available in our App Marketplace, or by developing new applications and customized connections yourself using the Procore API.
+You can expand the functionality of your Procore account by leveraging existing integrations available in our Marketplace, or by developing new applications and customized connections yourself using the Procore API.

 Procore API resources under the